Meet Gabby Cook '23

 "Neuroscience looks at why people do the things they do from a biological standpoint—what happens in the body to create certain things.
 It really lends itself to a more medical standpoint," Cook explained.
 "Public health looks more macroscopically at a population level and preventative health.
 It's two really cool perspectives on health and healthcare, and it's important to be able to combine those two viewpoints."

 "It provides that science background and also zooms out to look at the societal impact," Cook said.
-"The class wrapped up with an independent project using chick embryos to study early development of embryos, and we wrote research proposals based on our classwork that actually led to me doing research over the summer."
+"The class wrapped up with an independent project using chick embryos to study the early development of embryos, and we wrote research proposals based on our classwork that actually led to me doing research over the summer."

 Highlights